webtiming/timingsrc/index.md

 	- different timing resources from different origins can be made available as timing objects
 	- distributed timing, synchronization and control available through online timing providers

+An introduction to the timing object programming model is available in [Doc](doc/).

 ## Standardization